-This March, Equation is trialling a new campaign in Nottingham that could help people save their friends from the harm of domestic abuse.
+This March, Equation is running a bold campaign in Nottingham and Nottinghamshire that could help people save their friends from the harm of domestic abuse.
 For the first time in the City, ordinary residents will be given tools to recognise if someone close to them is experiencing abuse, and to help their friends reach expert support.

-Equation is trialling the #HelpAFriend project using an attention-grabbing social media and print campaign, and several promotional giveaway events.
-We hope the campaign will increase the number of women accessing the local 24-hour domestic and sexual violence helpline (0808 800 0340), which receives up to 14,000 calls each year.
+Equation is running the #HelpAFriend project using an attention-grabbing social media and print campaign, and several promotional giveaway events.
+We hope the campaign will increase the number of women accessing the local 24-hour domestic and sexual violence helpline (0808 800 0340), which receives over 10,000 calls each year.

 Chloe Cheeseman, Campaigns Coordinator, says: “Many people experiencing domestic abuse find it difficult to report what is happening to professional support agencies, which means a huge number of survivors are not receiving any help.

 “Their friends and family, who are ordinary people like you and me, can make a huge difference.
 They are very well-placed to spot the warning signs of abuse, and to help friends or family access support that can keep them safe and well.”